sannticloud/.github/CODE_OF_CONDUCT.md

-# Código de Conduta da Comunidade Sannti
+# Contributor Covenant Code of Conduct

+## Our Commitment
+We are committed to providing a safe, inclusive, and productive environment for everyone, regardless of background or identity.

+## Expected Behavior
+- Use welcoming and inclusive language
+- Respect different viewpoints and experiences
+- Give and accept constructive feedback
+- Focus on what is best for the community

-## Nosso Compromisso
+## Unacceptable Behavior
-Criar um ambiente aberto, acolhedor e produtivo para colaboradores, usuários e mantenedores.
+- Harassment or discrimination
+- Personal attacks or insults
+- Publishing others’ private information
+- Any form of disruptive or unethical behavior

-## Comportamentos Aceitos
+## Reporting Issues
-- Comunicação respeitosa
-- Discussões técnicas educadas
-- Colaboração construtiva
-- Respeito à diversidade

-## Comportamentos Não Aceitos
-- Assédio ou discriminação
-- Ataques pessoais
-- Conteúdos ofensivos
-- Spam ou má-fé técnica

-## Relato de Violações
+If you witness or experience a violation of this Code of Conduct, contact:

-Envie para: **opensource@sannti.com**
+📧 **opensource@sannti.com**

-A Sannti investigará cada caso.
+All complaints will be reviewed and addressed fairly.